 “9.3.
 Requirements for software identification

 9.3.1.
+The vehicle manufacturer shall have a valid approval according to UN Regulation No. 156 (Software Update Regulation).

-For the purpose of ensuring the software of the System can be identified, an R157SWIN may be implemented by the vehicle manufacturer.
-If R157SWIN is not implemented, an alternative software identification system (i.e. software version) shall be implemented.
+9.3.1.1.
+As specified in the Software Update Regulation, for the purpose of ensuring the software of the System can be identified, an R157SWIN shall be used.
+The R157SWIN may be held on the vehicle or, if R157SWIN is not held on the vehicle, the manufacturer shall declare the software version(s) of the vehicle or single ECUs with the connection to the relevant type approvals to the Approval Authority.

 9.3.2.
-If the manufacturer implements an R157WIN the following shall apply:

-9.3.2.1.
-The vehicle manufacturer shall have a valid approval according to UN Regulation No. 156 (Software Update Regulation).

-9.3.2.2.
 The vehicle manufacturer shall provide the following information in the communication form of this Regulation: